Convergence rates for estimating multivariate scale mixtures of uniform densities: Hellinger Accuracy of MLEs over convex classes of densities

 where $P_0$ is the probability measure corresponding to the true density $p_0$ and $P_n$ is the empirical distribution of $X_1, \dots, X_n$.
 All expectations below are with respect to $P_0$.
 Suppose there exist two real numbers $t_0 > 0$ and $0 < \eta \leq 1$, and a function $\bar{G}: [0, \infty) \rightarrow [0, \infty)$ such that \begin{enumerate} \item $\E G(t) \leq \bar{G}(t)$ for every $t \geq t_0$, \item $\bar{G}(t_0) \leq t_0^2$, and \item $t \mapsto \frac{\bar{G}(t)}{t^{2 - \eta}}$ is non-increasing on $[t_0, \infty)$. \end{enumerate} Then

 and

 \end{theorem}

 In order to apply Theorem \ref{hellexp}, we need to bound the expectation of \eqref{gdef} from above.
 For this, our main tool will be the following standard bound from \cite[Theorem 19.36]{vaart98book} on the expected supremum of an empirical process.
-This result uses the definition of bracketing numbers.
+This result uses the definition of bracketing numbers (see e.g. \cite[Definition 2.1.6]{vaart98book}).